Kiradien/EpubGenerate/README.md

 Different json files can be passed in as the first Command Line Argument.

+Old notes:
 An old precompiled portable executable can be downloaded in http://kiradien.com/DocXFoldertoEpub.zip - exe contains all necessary dlls.

-Portable executable can be compiled after building for release and running "msbuild /t:ILMerge";
+Portable executable can be compiled after building for release and running "msbuild /t:ILMerge"; - no longer valid.